Frequently Asked Questions

 Q. I don’t have a supporting school, will you find me one?

-A. Yes and we will aim to place you in a school as close to your home as possible
+A. Tuition fee and PGCE applicants - we will aim to place you in a school as close to your home as possible.

 Q. Will I be expected to teach a class on day one of the programme?

-A. Our tuition fee programme starts initially with small groups of children, building up to teaching one lesson and by the summer term you will be teaching the children 4 days of the week.
-Salaried trainees may have a small teaching commitment in the autumn term.
-This will gradually increase over the academic year until you are teaching the children for 4 days of the week in the latter half of the summer term.
+A. Our tuition fee and PGCE programmes start initially with small groups of children, building up to teaching one lesson and by the summer term you will be teaching the children 4 days of the week.
+Postgraduate Teaching Apprentices will have a teaching commitment in the autumn term from day one.

-Q. What will I be paid as a salaried trainee?
+Q. What will I be paid as a Postgraduate Apprentice?

 A. You will be employed by a supporting school and paid on the unqualified teachers scale (minimum point 1).